Setting up a default keyboard on your Android phone is a lot easier than you think!

 - Download and install new keyboard.

 - Go to Settings.

 Find and tap Languages and input.
-It should be under the Personal submenu.

 - Tap on current keyboard under Keyboard & input methods.

 Tap on the SwiftKey keyboard you would like to set as default.

 - Read the Attention prompt that comes up on screen and tap OK if you wish to continue.